 ROAR GOODBYE WEEKEND - 9-10 November

-After three months entertaining lion fans of all ages from around the world, the lions will be taken off the streets to be restored by their artists and then gathered together in one giant pride for the 'Lions Roar Goodbye' festival on 9-10 November for lion fans to say their final farewells to their favourite lions and any they may not yet have seen, before the charity auction.
+After three months entertaining lion fans of all ages from around the world, the lions will be taken off the streets to be given some TLC by their artists before they are all gathered together in one giant pride for the 'Lions Roar Goodbye' festival from 9-10 November for lion fans to say their final farewells to their favourite lions and take last minute selfies any lions they may not yet have seen, before they head off to the charity auction.

 CHARITY AUCTION - 21 November